- Off road parking

 All ground floor.
 One double bedroom.
 Bathroom with bath, shower over, basin and WC.
 Kitchen with breakfast area.
 Sitting room with electric woodburner-effect fire and dining area.

 Oil central heating with electric fire.
 Electric oven and hob, microwave, fridge, washer/dryer, dishwasher, TV with Freeview, DVD, video, selection of books and videos.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for 1 car.
-Shared garden with shared use of 2-acre rear garden with furniture.
+Patio garden with shared use of 2-acre rear garden with furniture.
 Sorry, no pets and no smoking.
 Shop and pub 8 mins walk.

 About the location